suisen-cp/cp-library-cpp/docs/number/sum_of_totient_function.md

 ---
-title: Sum Of Totient Function
+title: Prefix Sum of Totient Function
 documentation_of: //library/number/sum_of_totient_function.hpp
 ---
-## Sum Of Totient Function
+## Prefix Sum of Totient Function